jgozner/webviewer-samples/webviewer-winforms/README.md

-# WebViewer - React sample
+# WebViewer - WinForms sample

 [WebViewer](https://docs.apryse.com/web/guides/get-started) is a powerful JavaScript-based PDF Library that is part of the [Apryse SDK](https://apryse.com/).
 It provides a slick out-of-the-box responsive UI that enables you to view, annotate and manipulate PDFs and other document types inside any web project.